Agent Modes

 Auto

 Auto is the default mode, and for most work, it's the right one.
-It runs on Claude Sonnet 4.6 with adaptive thinking — meaning the agent decides how hard to reason based on the complexity of your request.
+It runs on with adaptive thinking — meaning the agent decides how hard to reason based on the complexity of your request.
 A simple rename gets a fast response.
 A multi-step data transformation gets deeper analysis.

-Sonnet 4.6 delivers faster responses while handling the full range of everyday tasks — creating documents, editing sheets, running queries, building workflows.
+Auto delivers faster responses while handling the full range of everyday tasks — creating documents, editing sheets, running queries, building workflows.
 If you're not sure which mode to use, start here.
 You can always switch mid-project if you need more depth or less latency.

 Fast